Growing up, we all learn over our formative years how to be agreeable.

 This where it’s easy to get into trouble.
 Whether it’s a friend, a girlfriend or boyfriend, spouse, or a boss, bad relationships can mess things up for you a lot quicker than almost anything else on the menu.

 There have been instances in my life where I’ve had to let go of friendships that have turned south.
 Those relationships simply didn’t bring me joy, and often brought me down.
 Part of me wonders if I’ve done that to others over the years, and it makes me strive to be a more positive presence today.

 Where saying “No” can be challenging is when it comes to situations like a current boss who is a bully or just plain someone you don’t get along with.
-Noooo Thank you.
-In my career I’ve had a few of those and each time I eventually got up and left.
+In my career, I’ve had a few of those and each time I eventually got up and left.

 I’m curious to know what you, fine readers, have said “No” to lately, or at any point in your life.
 Please share in the comments below.
-A little introspection on a Thursday might just be the tonic you need after all that Cyber Monday shopping?
+A little introspection on a Thursday could be the tonic you need after all that Cyber-Monday shopping?

 A fine read on this topic appears over on LifeHack.org, in the article, The Gentle Art of Saying No, by Leo Babauta.

 Sign up to have new posts and special updates sent directly to your inbox.